marcduiker/building-a-resilient-workflow-with-durable-functions/labs/2_create_orchestration_client.md

 }
 ```

-> For more info about Storage and Task Hubs please read the [Task hubs in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-task-hubsx) documentation.
+> For more info about storage and task hubs please read the [Task hubs in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-task-hubsx) documentation.

 ### 3. Update the Servicebus triggered function

-Now update the signature of the Servicebus triggered function method to add the following parameter to give it an orchestration client function role:
+Now update the signature of the Servicebus triggered function method and add the following parameter to give it an orchestration client function role:

 ```csharp
 [OrchestrationClient]DurableOrchestrationClientBase orchestratorClient